Probabilistic Game-Theoretic Traffic Routing: Receding horizon game formulation

-We then formulate the FHMSG $\mc G(\bx_{\text{in}})$ for any $x^i_{\text{in}} \in \mathbb{X}_i$:
+We then formulate the FHMSG $\mc G(\bx_{1})$ for any $x^i_1 \in \mathbb{X}_i$:

-which is equivalent to \eqref{eq:game2} with the additional constraint in \eqref{eq:self_loop_constr}.} Next, we show that the game in \eqref{eq:MPC_game} is equivalent to a FHOCP.
-Let us define the selection matrices $(\Sx^i)_{i\in\mc I}, (\Su^i)_{i\in\mc I}$ associated to the collective states and inputs, respectively, such that $\Sx^i \bx_t = x_t^i$, $\Su^i \bu_t = u_t^i$.
-We also define the constraint sets for the collective states and inputs:
+which is equivalent to \eqref{eq:game2} with the additional constraint in \eqref{eq:self_loop_constr}.} Next, we show that the game in \eqref{eq:MPC_game} is equivalent to a FHOCP. {Recall that $\bx_t=\col(x_t^i)_{i\in\mc I}$ and note that $\bx_t$ evolves according to the collective dynamics $\bx_{k+1} = (I_N\otimes B) \bu_k$.} Define the constraint sets for the collective states and inputs: